Pull up close

 YOU ARE SPECIAL…

 I want you to know that God has a purpose for your life and that there is nothing too big for God.
-I’m still claiming “FLY” for myself and I’d love to help you find a word for what your facing right now.
+I’m still claiming “FLY” for myself but have also found new “JOY”.
+If you don’t have a word, I’d love to help you find a one for what ever you’re facing right now.

 I hope that you will join me as I encourage you to create more in your life by becoming your happiest, healthiest, authentic YOU.